-The house or dwellings mainline is otherwise known as the sewer line.
-It is the pipe that channels all the wastewater from the drains installed in your home unto the local authorities drainage system known as sewer mains.
-The houses sewer line is made up of the waste water drains that connect to all your fixtures including your toilet, kitchen sink, bathroom and shower.
+The house or dwelling mainline is also known as the sewer line.
+It is the pipe that channels all the wastewater from the drains installed in your home to the local authorities’ drainage system known as sewer mains.
+The house’s sewer line is made up of wastewater drains that connect to all your fixtures including your toilet, kitchen sink, bathroom, and shower.

 Depending on the severity, cause, and location of the pipe leak or damage, there are instances that digging the whole pipe could be a more affordable solution than trenchless drain relining.
 Our expert plumbers can do a camera scan of the pipe to assess what solution would be more appropriate.